 2017 Bilby Tracks program details

 Note that the trips only run if we get adequate numbers and are subject to cancellation if unseasonal heavy rains close roads in the region.
-However there is a lot of interest in the Sept trip and after rain and flooding interfered with our itinerary last year we are hopeful of a good run this year.
+However there is substantial interest in the September trip and after rain and flooding interfered with our itinerary last year we are hopeful of a good run this year.

 November 4 - 11